Dan1el42/Talks/2016-09-28_get-psuguk_vscode_powershell/README.md

 ### 1. What is VS Code?

-A code optimized editor with built-in debugging and extension support.
+> A code optimized editor with built-in debugging and extension support.
+>

-Lightweight code/text editor in between Notepad and full-featured IDEs.
+> Lightweight code/text editor set between Notepad and full-featured IDEs.
+>

-Based on the Electron framework like Atom, Slack but not a fork of Atom.
+> Based on the Electron framework like Atom, Slack but not a fork of Atom.
-Actually based on the Visual Studio Online editor (Monaco)
+> Actually based on the Visual Studio Online editor (Monaco).

 ![What is VS Code?](media/vscode_what_is_it.png)
 Source: [Build 2016 - Best of Visual Studio Code: Tips and Tricks](https://channel9.msdn.com/events/Build/2016/B887)